“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 With an SMS opt-in solution, all your prospects need to do is send a keyword to your number to become a member.
 Now, you can continue to take other required details with follow-up prompts, and all the information will sync with your CRM.
 The advantage here is, you can prioritize collecting the ‘must-have’ details and then move on to gather more information with their consent.

-Make sure your visitors can register and make the payment with minimal clicks and loads.
+Keep multiple payment options and make sure your visitors can register and make the payment with minimal clicks and loads.
 Create the best user experience to increase your chances.

 Furthermore, you can make these programs time-sensitive.
 Evoke urgency and get your prospects to sign up immediately.
 This could be along the lines of “a special discount for people who join before a certain date.”